clokep/clokep.github.io/content/articles/new-blog-serving-the-content.rst

 Personally, I store my Pelican code in a separate source_ branch [#]_ and use ghp-import_ to actually publish my content.
-I've automated a lot of the tasks by extend the default `fabfile.py`_ that is generated with the quickstart.
+I've automated a lot of the tasks by extending_ the default `fabfile.py`_ that is generated with the quickstart.
 My workflow looks something like:

 .. code-block:: bash